 The tomatoes, too, should be full of flavor, if you’re making a topping.
 This is a wonderful way to show off the full flavor of tomatoes from your garden or the local farmer’s market.
 If you don’t have either, then an acceptable substitute are grape tomatoes or hydroponic tomatoes (I like ‘Campari’ tomatoes, for example); these tomatoes tend to have more flavor than your average supermarket variety.

 There are, of course, other toppings you can try.
 In Campania they are fond of making a caprese-like topping with chopped up mozzarella (or those little mozzarella balls called ciliegine) and olives added to the ingredients listed above.
 Olive or artichoke paste makes nice toppings as well.
+The tomato salad topping can be dressed up various ways—you can read about them in our post on Italian Tomato Salad.

 One things that you shouldn’t add is too much garlic.
 As you saw, the garlic is simply rubbed gently over the bread slices while it is still hot.
 They juices of the garlic infuse the bread with a subtle garlic flavor.
 There is no need to add garlic to the topping mixture or, God forbid, garlic purée on top of the bread à la American-style “garlic bread”, one of the very worst faux Italian abominations.